-Coming to the critical question of how to get hired at Google when over 2 million applications are already lying at the desk of Google.
+This leads to the critical question of how to get hired at Google when over 2 million applications are already lying at the desk of Google.

 You should understand that data might intimidate you, but in the end, Google is also a company that is looking for the most talented and competent workforce.
 Some universal truths still apply to Google, and having an insight into Google’s work culture can make you stand out from the crowd.

 Given below are five easy steps that you can follow to get hired at Google without losing sleep over it:

 How to Get Hired at Google: Building the Resume

 The resume is the most critical aspect of applying for any job.
 It helps in the preliminary assessment of your conformity with the open position.
 It is a tool in your hand that can either get you shortlisted for the initial screening or get you rejected.

 So what can you do to make your resume represent the real you and get shortlisted?

 - Keep your resume length limited to a single page.

 - Use a readable font like Calibri, Arial, and Times New Roman, and keep the size 10-12 points.

 - Mention your contact details, email, and tailor-made resume objective at the top.